Caloric Surplus

 Consuming more calories than your body burns, used intentionally for muscle gain.
 A caloric surplus means eating more than your TDEE to provide extra energy for muscle building.
 A moderate surplus of 200-500 calories above maintenance is recommended for lean muscle gain.

-How do I track caloric surplus?
+How do I track caloric surplus in practice?

 Put Caloric Surplus Into Practice